John C. Phelan

-John Cartwright Phelan (born 1964) is an American businessman currently serving as the 79th United States secretary of the Navy under President Donald Trump.
+John Cartwright Phelan (born 1964) is an American businessman and political donor who served as the United States secretary of the Navy from 2025 to 2026.
+Phelan worked for several firms during his career in finance before co-founding MSD Capital.
+He then founded Rugger Management.
+He helped fundraising for Donald Trump's presidential campaigns before being appointed as Secretary of the Navy.

-Education
+Early life and education

+John Cartwright Phelan was born in 1964.

-Phelan earned a bachelor's degree in economics and political science from Southern Methodist University in Dallas, Texas, in 1986, and an MBA from Harvard Business School in 1990.
-While he was an undergraduate, he studied abroad in London and took classes at the London School of Economics.
+Phelan earned a bachelor's degree in economics and political science, with distinction from Southern Methodist University in Dallas, Texas, in 1986.
+While he was an undergraduate, he took economics and international relations curriculum at the London School of Economics.
+He went on to earn an MBA from Harvard Business School, in 1990.

 Career

 Business

+Phelan worked as an investment banking analyst at Goldman Sachs, and then in acquisitions in the Zell-Merrill Lynch Real Estate Opportunity Funds.
+He was then a principal for seven years at ESL Partners responsible for Special Situation and Distressed Investments.

-He is the co-founding partner and chief investment officer of MSD Capital, a private investment company established in 1998 to manage the capital of Michael Dell.
+In 1998 Phelan became the co-founding partner and chief investment officer of MSD Capital, a private investment company established to manage the capital of Michael Dell.

 In 2022, Phelan resigned as CEO of MSD and founded Rugger Management LLC, a private investment company based in Palm Beach, Florida.

 Fundraising

 The Phelans regularly host fundraising events at their homes in Palm Beach and Aspen.
-In 2022, they hosted a fundraiser for amfAR that raised $5.3 million.
-In August 2024, they hosted a private fundraising dinner for Trump; the guests, who included Steve Wynn, Thomas Peterffy, Greg Abbott, Byron Donalds, Lauren Boebert and Cory Gardner, donated between $25,000 and $500,000 apiece.
+In 2022, they hosted a fundraiser for amfAR, a foundation for AIDS research, that raised $5.3 million.

+In August 2024, the Phelans hosted a private fundraising dinner for then-former president Donald Trump, who was seeking a second term in office; the guests, who included Steve Wynn, Thomas Peterffy, Greg Abbott, Byron Donalds, Lauren Boebert and Cory Gardner, donated between $25,000 and $500,000 apiece.

-Phelan contributed to Trump's presidential campaigns.
+FEC records show that in 2024, a "'John W. Phelan'[sic.] of MSD Capital in Palm Beach donated $834,600 to Trump’s joint fundraising committee..." and that earlier, a "'John C. Phelan'" of MSD Capital in Palm Beach donated $93,300".

+Relationship with Jeffrey Epstein

+Passenger manifests released as part of the Epstein files indicate that Phelan flew twice on the plane of Jeffrey Epstein several months before Epstein's first arrest on sex charges.
+The first flight took place on February 27, 2006, from New York’s John F. Kennedy International Airport to London Luton Airport.
+The manifest for the second flight, from London to New York on March 3, 2006, indicates that Phelan flew with 12 other passengers, including Epstein, modeling agent and Epstein associate Jean-Luc Brunel, and six people whose names are redacted on the version of the manifest released in October 2025 by the United States House Committee on Oversight and Government Reform.